balinterdi/ember-cancelable-button/README.md

 * ~~Only show the X when the action is about to be taken (isSending)~~
 * ~~Have a default delay of 5 seconds~~
 * ~~Also yield the time left so that the button can be customized to display it ("Sending in 3, 2, 1... ")~~
+* ~~Guard against passing in non-integer values for `delay`~~
+* While the cancel part is not shown, have rounded corners on the right side, too.
+* Allow customization of where the cancel part is shown (Gumroad puts it on the left, for example)
+* Let the button know when the action is being carried out (so there should be 3 states: start (same as canceled), scheduled-to-send, and sending.
+Maybe even a fourth one, which is `sent`.
+  So a button could go even show "Submitted" (or "Bought") after the action has been carried out.
 * Pass an old-style (non-closure) action as the `action`
 * Better customization of the button style (pruning down the provided styles)
 * Allow using it with ember-concurrency if it's already a dependency of the project